nrk/redis-lua/README.markdown

 ## Main features ##

-- Support for Redis up to version 1.2
+- Support for Redis 1.2 and 2.0
 - Command pipelining
 - User-definable commands